 Amlodipine + Atenolol is a combination of two medicines: Amlodipine and Atenolol, which lowers blood pressure effectively.
 Amlodipine is a calcium channel blocker which works by relaxing blood vessels while atenolol is a beta blocker which works specifically on the heart to slow down the heart rate.
 Together, they make the heart more efficient at pumping blood throughout the body.

-Making lifestyle changes can boost your health while taking Primodil-AT.
+Making lifestyle changes can boost your health while taking Primodil-AT Tablet.
 Avoid smoking, as smoking increases your risk of having heart attack and stroke.
 If you are overweight or obese, try to lose weight.
 You should maintain a healthy diet by including fruits and vegetables in your meals.
 Regular exercise can make your heart strong and reduce the risk of heart attack.

 Q. Are there any special instructions regarding the storage and disposal of this medicine?